Bhumika-coder-dot/TrustLabel/README.md

-# LifeLabel – Amazon Review Analysis Tool
+# TrustLabel – Amazon Review Analysis Tool

-LifeLabel is a student project that analyzes Amazon product reviews to help users decide whether to Buy, Caution, or Avoid a product.
+TrustLabel is a student project that analyzes Amazon product reviews to help users decide whether to Buy, Caution, or Avoid a product.

 ## Features